stubbiali/tasmania/README.md

 - `tasmania/`: codebase, consisting of Python (`python/`) and C++ (`cpp/`) source files.
 - `tests/`: test suite.

-Makefile targets
+## Makefile targets

---
+- `docker-build-cpu`: builds the image `tasmania:base-cpu` against the dockerfile `docker/cpu/dockerfiles/dockerfile.base` and the image `tasmania:cpu` against the dockerfile `docker/cpu/dockerfiles/dockerfile.tasmania`.

-- `docker-build`: builds the image `tasmania:base` against the dockerfile `docker/dockerfiles/dockerfile.base` and dumps it in a tar archive, clones the GridTools4Py repository, creates a minimal version of this repository under `docker/tasmania`, and builds the image `tasmania:master` against the dockerfile `docker/dockerfiles/dockerfile.tasmania` and dumps it in a tar archive.
-Any of these steps is optional and can be skipped.
+- `docker-build-gpu`: builds the image `tasmania:base-gpu` against the dockerfile `docker/gpu/dockerfiles/dockerfile.base` and the image `tasmania:gpu` against the dockerfile `docker/gpu/dockerfiles/dockerfile.tasmania`.
+- `docker-run-cpu`: runs and connects to a container spawn from the image `tasmania:cpu`.
-- `docker-run`: runs and connects to a container spawn from the image `tasmania:master`.
+- `docker-run-gpu`: runs and connects to a container spawn from the image `tasmania:gpu`.
 - `docs`: builds the documentation for Tasmania via Sphinx in HTML, LaTeX and LaTeX-pdf format.
-- `prepare-tests-py35`,`prepare-tests-py36`,`prepare-tests-py37`: generate the baseline images needed by the tests.
 - `tests`: runs the tests.
 - `clean`: deletes temporary, unnecessary files.
 - `distclean`: as `clean`, but deletes *necessary* binary files and the built documentation as well.
 Use it carefully!